dell-esg/openshift-bare-metal/deployment/UPI.md

-﻿#UPI 4.12
+﻿UPI 4.12

 # *Preparing the CSAH node*

-**Note:** If needed, an additional CSAH node can be added to ensure redundancy.
+**Note**: If needed, an additional CSAH node can be added to ensure redundancy.

 Install RHEL 8.x on the CSAH node.

-After the installation is complete, perform the following tasks in the console as user root:
+After the installation is complete, perform the following tasks in the console as user root.

 Set the hostname to reflect the naming standards: